jasition/pandoc_resume/markdown/resume.md

 ----

-> Kotlin / Java engineer and technical leader with 21 years hands-on experience in full development cycle.
+> Kotlin / Java engineer and technical leader with more than 20 years hands-on experience in full development cycle.
 > Passionate about achieving business outcomes with the appropriate use of technology.

 ----